bratzzie/the_ultimate_mushroom_helper/README.md

 ## Overview

-My **bachelor’s degree project**, which is centered around the development of a mobile android application for *automatic mushroom identification using machine learning*.
+My **bachelor degree project**, which is centered around the development of a mobile android application for *automatic mushroom identification using machine learning*.
 The **purpose** of this project is to empower users to safely and accurately identify mushrooms they encounter in their natural environment. image
 ![alt text](App.png "App")